uikit/uikit/README.md

 ### Browsersync

 ```
-gulp watch
+gulp sync
 ```

-After running `gulp watch` a new browser instance will open, pointing to the uikit folder - `http://localhost:3000/`.
+After running `gulp sync` a new browser instance will open, pointing to the uikit folder - `http://localhost:3000/`.
 The browser window will reload anytime you modify a source file.

 ### Custom prefix